alphaolomi/tawk-react-widget/docs/how-to-use.md

-# How to Use react-tawk-messenger
+# How to Use tawk-react-widget

-This guide provides detailed instructions on how to use `react-tawk-messenger` in your React and Next.js applications.
+This guide provides detailed instructions on how to use `tawk-react-widget` in your React and Next.js applications.

 ## Table of Contents